memolde/MemolPages/_posts/2021-04-24-Corrosion-free-sensor-part2.md

 ### Conclusion
+- Paint the bottom of the sensor as well
 - Don't mix sensors of different types
 - make sure the sensors are positioned similar in the earth
 - Prefer an analog digital converter near the sensors instead of using long cables and the ADC of the ESP32.